 Do you subscribe to Dropbox to store your photographs or docs online?
 That’s a great example of SaaS!

 If you’re a marketer and use an email marketing platform to send emails to your customers, then you most likely use a subscription-based model.

-For medium-size organizations in particular, SaaS is primarily a hassle-free and cost-effective alternative that offers new possibilities, flexible costs, as well as easy maintenance and deployment.
+For medium-size organizations in particular, SaaS is primarily a hassle-free and cost-effective alternative that offers new possibilities, flexible costs, and easy maintenance and deployment.

-You don’t need to own a super powerful computer, an in-house server or to employ an IT genius to be able to store your business information in the Cloud.
-SaaS allows multiple users to get access to the vast database at any time and anywhere there is the internet.
+You don’t need to own a super powerful computer, an in-house server or employ an IT genius to be able to store your business information in the Cloud.
+SaaS allows multiple users to access the vast database anytime and anywhere on the Internet.